TryGhost/slimer/packages/slimer-cli/README.md

 ## Install

-- `npm i -g @tryghost/slimer-cli`
+- `npm iinstall --global @tryghost/slimer-cli`

 ## Develop

 This is a mono repository, managed with [lerna](https://lernajs.io/).

 Follow the instructions for the top-level repo.

 ## Test